sotosoc/bible_ventilated/README.md

 not reference it to ***impress*** others or to ***argue*** with them.
 (I admit that I am prone to these sins.)

   %-----------------------------------------------------------------------------
-  My Headings:

-  \begin{itemize}

-    \item The headings exist so that I can quickly find where I am reading.

-    \item The headings are taken from the text that follows, often the first words.

-    \item The headings are not meant to be read as you flip from page to page.
-      I have positioned the headings in the same place on every page.
-      Your eyes can count on the next text of the Scriptures being in the same place on each page.

-    \item The Bible repeats, so my headings are going to repeat at times.

-  \end{itemize}

-  %-----------------------------------------------------------------------------
   Changes to the text: